wardymate/CV/README.md

 **Interests**

 Accomplished cook: [www.brightonsupperclub.co.uk/](http://www.brightonsupperclub.co.uk/)
-Explorer of the world - Love travel and visiting new cultures and contries.
+Explorer of the world - Love travel and visiting new cultures and countries.
 Skiier, Snowboarder and Scuba diver.